 - libdc1394 – [sample usage] [API] – A high-level API for DCAM/IIDC cameras

-- OpenKinect – [sample usage] [API] [API 2] – Open source library to use the Xbox Kinect
+- OpenKinect – [sample usage] [API] [API 2] – Open source library to use Kinect for Xbox and for Windows sensors

 - videoInput – [sample usage] [API] – A free Windows video capture library